 Choose the 3D software that best suits the purpose

 The 3D printer optimizes on the features of 3D modeling software to accurately print.
-The 3D software usually can be categorized broadly into two classes.
+The 3D CAD software usually can be categorized broadly into two classes.
 One is designed with features to facilitate seamless 3D printing whereas the other helps designers to materialize their creative ideas uniquely.
 You can succeed as an artist if you consciously use the software for your specific purpose based on the situation and needs of the jewelry design.